Mohali23/Kalbonyan_Elmarsos/Udemy/The Modern JavaScript Bootcamp/Section 2_Setting up Your Machine/readme.md

 # Section 2: Setting up Your Machine

-In this section, I prepared the development environment on my computer
+In this section, I prepared the development environment on my machine.

 ## 1- The first thing I did is installed [Vscode](https://code.visualstudio.com/)